slowlane112/Esp32-Game-and-Watch/gandw_multi_screen_dpad_handheld/README.md

 I have updated my multi screen 2 button handheld include a d-pad.
 To fit the d-pad I had to rotate the LCD screen and this meant all the components needed to be repositioned.

-See the Oil Panic handheld for details about building the top screen.
-For this version I did not use a ribbon cable adapter and soldered directly to the ribbon cable.

 # Features

-Plays 6 multi screen dpad game and watch games.
-Press buttons on power up to select the game.
+Plays 6  multi screen dpad game and watch games.<br>
-Game A: Donkey Kong
-Game B: Green House
-Time: Zelda
-Game A & Game B: Donkey Kong II
-Game A & Time: Gold Cliff
-Game B & Time: Bomb Sweeper
-Remembers last game selected if no buttons pressed on power up.
+Use the left and right buttons in the menu to select a game, then press jump to start the game.<br>
+You can return to the menu by pressing the left and jump buttons for a few seconds.

 ## Volume Adjustment
 Volume adjustment with on screen display.